H4rk3nz0/GalahadII_LCD_Linux/README.md

 ```
 ## Notes

-If interrupted you only have a few seconds to restart the same or a new stream, else when running again the LCD will restart and killing the script.
+If interrupted you only have a few seconds to restart the same or a new stream, else when running again the LCD will restart and kill the script.

 I recommended that one gif be chosen at a time and this enabled as a service to run on a delay after startup.